chengfzy/UbuntuDocuments/UbuntuCommand.md

 # install font
 # download from https://github.com/powerline/fonts and install

-# change font to 'Meslo' in teminal perference
+# change font to 'Meslo' in teminal perference, also the scheme could be changed

 # reboot
 sudo reboot